-If the encoding mode of the residual signal of the current frame is different from the encoding mode of previous frame, and the encoding mode of previous frame is not modified, the encoding mode of the current frame is used to indicate the encoding mode of the current frame.
+In addition, the encoding mode of the residual signal of the current frame can be modified based on the encoding mode indication information of the residual signal of the current frame.
+If the encoding mode of the residual signal of the current frame is different from the encoding mode of previous frame which is closely adjacent in time to the current frame, and the encoding mode of previous frame is not modified, the encoding mode of residual signal of the current frame is used to indicate the encoding mode of the residual signal of the current frame.